Chapter 0: Soldier of Fortune

 Martian Year: 1

 Aiden O’Connor thought it looked like a portal to another world, and in a way he was right.
 The entrance—like a tall, thin pyramid tipped on its side—protruded conspicuously from the snow-covered slope.
-Green lights decorating the six-meter-high door matched those fluttering in the sky and stood out against the polar night.
+Green lights decorating its face matched those fluttering in the sky and stood out against the polar night.
 Though the middle of the afternoon, it had been dark for weeks.

 But although merely the absence of visible light, sometimes there were legitimate reasons to be afraid of the dark.

 The Gaian Renaissance, that’s who, thought Aiden with a smirk behind his black tactical mask.
 He didn’t love the name and had advocated to instead call it the Human Annihilation Front but was told it was bad marketing.
 Nonoptimal for fundraising.
 Whatever, he was the muscle behind the operation, not the brains.
-Aiden had been trained as a soldier, and soldiers did their job without complaining.
+Aiden was a soldier, and soldiers did their job without complaining.

 The Voluntary Human Extinction Movement and anti-natalists were too meek, the anarcho-nihilists too disorganized.
 Coordinated, aggressive action was needed to ensure that when catastrophe inevitably struck Homo sapiens, the ecocidal species could not reboot itself and again attain the means to destroy Mother Earth and her children.
 He regretted the loss of the seeds, but in one form or another, nature would survive.
 Just as the species was more robust than the individual, life itself was hardier than any one species, especially humans.